Angus Dun: Vicar and professor

 Soon after graduating from Episcopal Theological School, he became vicar at St. Andrew's Church in Ayer, Massachusetts, and of its mission in Forge Village (now St. Mark's Church in Westford, Massachusetts).
 The nature of his work here was altered by the fact that the United States had declared war on Germany on April 6, 1917.
 Several miles from the church, 5000 acre of wood lots and fields were almost immediately transformed into a complete city for 10,000 men with barracks and training buildings, named Camp Devens, later known as Fort Devens.
 Construction, commenced on June 19 by the largest labor force ever assembled in the United States, raced at the rate of 10.4 new buildings every day.
 By September 4, the military base was ready and the first draft inductees arrived.
 On September 15, 1917, the Reverend Angus Dun and the Reverend Dr. Endicott Peabody, headmaster at Groton School, conducted the first services, sponsored by the Young Men's Christian Association (YMCA), for the newly arrived men.
 In the course of the first year, over 60,000 inductees were processed.
 Rev. Dun's principal work was as a civilian chaplain to the service men; the parish assisted him as they could.
 During the war, union services of the Federated, Unitarian, and St. Andrew's parishes were held at the YMCA on West Main Street in Ayer.
-After what must been an exhausting year and a half as vicar, he left in the spring of 1919 to continue his studies at the Universities of Oxford and Edinburgh.
+After a year and a half as vicar, he left in the spring of 1919 to continue his studies at the Universities of Oxford and Edinburgh.

 From 1920 to 1940, he was an instructor, assistant professor and professor of theology at Episcopal Theological School in Cambridge, Massachusetts.
 From 1940 to 1944, he was dean of the School.
 He was known for his very strong pacifist views.
 In a November 1922 sermon he stated, "The time may come when patriotism and Christ will stand face to face and men will have to choose which they will follow.
 If the Christian Church does not develop men with the courage to choose Christ, mankind will find no abiding peace and the church will lose its soul."
 He was also known for his distinctly Modernist beliefs.
 In January 1924, he co-signed a letter sent to alumni of the Episcopal Theological School proposing that the creeds be reconsidered—"The Church is greater than the creeds.
 The central faith in God as He is found in Christ, upon which the Church is built, is not destroyed or diminished by doubts concerning the method of Christ's birth, of His return to God or His future judgement.
 The Church made the creeds.
 The creeds did not make the Church."